rapidsms/rapidsms/docs/topics/router/messaging.rst

     :param text: text message
     :param connection: a single or list of RapidSMS connection objects

 It's just as easy to send a message using RapidSMS.
-Similar to ``recieve``, backends will primarliy use ``send``, but you can send a message from anywhere within your application.
+You can send a message from anywhere within your application.

 Here's an example using ``send``::